AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/03- sql setup.md

 **Note 1**: The SQL queries that are supported by the network protocol are limited to a subset of queries.
 **Note 2**: The network protocol also supports pre-defined functions.

-Details on how to query multiple data from multiple nodes are available in the section <a href="queries.md#query-nodes-in-the-network" target="_blank">Query nodes in the network</a>.
+Details on how to query multiple data from multiple nodes are available in the section [Query nodes in the network](queries.md#query-nodes-in-the-network).

 ## The metadata
 The data in the network is treated as if it is maintained in a relational database and similarly to a centralized database,